apache/superset/README.md

 Superset provides:

 - A **no-code interface** for building charts quickly
-- A powerful, web-based **SQL Editro** for advanced querying
+- A powerful, web-based **SQL Editor** for advanced querying
 - A **lightweight semantic layer** for quickly defining custom dimensions and metrics
 - Out of the box support for **nearly any SQL** database or data engine
-- A wide array of **beautiful visualizations** to showcase your data metadata browser
+- A wide array of **beautiful visualizations** to showcase your data, ranging from simple bar charts to geospatial visualizations
 - Lightweight, configurable **caching layer** to help ease database load
 - Highly extensible **security roles and authentication** options
 - An **API** for programmatic customization